Rick's Daily Tips

 Simply press the Windows+E key combination!

-If you prefer the old-style way of opening it by clicking on “This PC” icon, you certainly can as long as the “This PC” icon is visible on the Desktop.
+If you prefer the old-style way of opening it by clicking on “This PC” icon, you certainly can.
+The choice is yours.

 Popular…